mauricioavs/trading-bot/README.md

 2. Install the dependencies located in tester/requirements.txt.

-3. Run test_tester.ipynb notebook (if you get an error of folder named data missing, just create one on same directory).
+3. Run test_tester.ipynb notebook (if you get an error of folder named data missing, just create one: tester/data).

 ### How to make my strategy?